laoWaiRay/date-planner/README.md

 CMPT 372 Group Project

 # STEPS TO RUN
-# cd server
-#node initDB -> for Initializing Database
+# for Initializing Database

-# cd server
+cd server
+then node initDB

-# nodemon app -> for running server
+# for running server

-#in the root directory
+cd server
+nodemon app

+# for running frontend (must be in root directory)
-# npm run dev
+ npm run dev